 One Subject Spiral Notebooks or Composition Notebook

-These were my favorite school supply.
+This is my favorite school supply, and something you'll need to buy every year.
 I love notebooks.
-I used them mostly in high school and college.
 I would use one notebook for two classes.
 I'd start the first class on the opening page and start the second class upside down on the last page.

 I like this moleskin journal.
 It's called a cashiers journal*, and it's fairly inexpensive.
 A set of three is only $10.
 I'd buy two which would last me at least the whole semester.
 It has a pocket where you can store loose paper.
 The cover is made from paper, and the spine is sewn with what appears to be twine or cotton making the entire book compostable.